jcbrinfo/slamtest/README.md

 By default, SlamTest runs the specified command by redirecting the standard input and outputs, and append an additional argument when needed (see “Varying argument”).
 However, there are some situation were the tested program need to be invoked differently.
-May be the input file are actualy directories, may be the program requires the filenames as arguments… To handle these cases, SlamTest has the `-l` that takes the path of a BASH script that defines the `run_test` function.
+May be the input file are actually directories, may be the program requires the filenames as arguments… To handle these cases, SlamTest has the `-l` that takes the path of a BASH script that defines the `run_test` function.